-So, as much as it sucks to be miserable, get out there and hunt.
+So, since ducks love rain, you have no choice but to get out there and hunt.
 The worse the conditions, the better your chances of success.

 Now that you know ducks can see in the dark, you will be able to make some adjustments to how you hunt that might bring you more consistent success.